debbiswal/Tech-BITE/README.md

   * [Create a Repository on Gitlab using the API for every Directory in a List](Topics/Git/Art-1/useful_commands.md#create-a-repository-on-gitlab-using-the-api-for-every-directory-in-a-list)
   * [Set up a Git Repository using Git LFS](Topics/Git/Art-1/useful_commands.md#set-up-a-git-repository-using-git-lfs)
   * [Githooks](Topics/Git/Art-1/useful_commands.md#githooks)
+* To be done
+  * Using GitAhead tool
+  * Creating Github pages
+  * Creating a Gist
+  * Using gist in Github pages
+  * Customizing CSS in Github pages
+  * Customizing html layout in Github pages

 [top](#topics)